-("PC"): A postmodern fallacy that the nature of a thing or situation can
+Calling" fallacy, supposing that the nature of a thing or situation can

 for animal rights and against cruelty to animals by changing the name of

 ‘pets’ to ‘animal companions.’"

-or "Never, ever play the 'victim' card,
+Or "Never, ever play the 'victim' card,

 because it's so manipulative and sounds so negative, helpless and

 disappear then perpetrators conveniently vanish as well!)